jhumphry/SPARK_NORX/README.md

 the generic parameters (for example the rate, key size etc must all be multiples of the word size).

-This project targets version 3.0 of the specification.
-The variants targeted at low-end systems, NORX8 and NORX16, are based on the separate paper 'NORX8 and NORX16: Authenticated Encryption for Low-End Systems' by the same authors, but with the same changes to key mixing and tag extraction as were made in the revised version of the main specification.
+This project targets version 3.0 of the specification for NORX32 and NORX64.
+The variants for low-end systems are based on the separate paper 'NORX8 and
+NORX16: Authenticated Encryption for Low-End Systems' by the same authors.
+Some modifications have been applied to keep NORX8/16 consistent with the revisions made to the main specification.
+These are therefore non-standard as the NORX designers have not issued a revision to the NORX8/16 paper.

 This project is free software (using the ISC permissive licence) and is provided with no warranties, as set out in the file `LICENSE`.